-Back in the summer of 2018, we had a run of despair and bad luck.
-Even after four years on the road, we know that RV life isn’t tall rainbows and soft kittens.
+Back in the summer of 2018, four years into our RV life, we had a terrible run of despair and bad luck.
+Even after several years on the road, we know that RV life isn’t tall rainbows and soft kittens.

 Whether it’s a tire blow out, a split in your black tank, or running out of propane on the coldest of nights, just take it all in stride and use the tools we’ve shared above.

-But most of all, know that RV life is just that….LIFE.
+But most of all, know that RV life is just that: LIFE.

 Oh, and one last thing before you go!
 Check out our video about this very topic!
-And please, we’d love for you to subscribe to our YouTube channel!